mozilla/webdev-bootcamp/reference/glossary.rst

    pull request
    PR
-      A term for a request on Github to merge some changes into a codebase.
+      A term for a request on GitHub to merge some changes into a codebase.
-      Pull requests are the primary place where code review happens for Github projects.
+      Pull requests are the primary place where code review happens for GitHub projects.

    r?